 Wake-up call: most of the time it is quite easy (for generic profiles).
 It does get really hard for super-specialized profiles where there are just a few who possess a certain skill or experience.

 It also gets hard if you are sourcing in multiple “waves”, mostly due to failing to hire, and already have found hundreds if not thousand+ profiles for a position…

 But sourcing for your average developer is pretty straightforward; know which tools to use, how to properly use these (think scraping, think using mechanical turk to do some of the “robot work” for you), and just getting in that “hardcore focus mode” and putting in the hours!

-I would like to take this opportunity to explain the why on this article:
+I would like to take this opportunity to explain the why in this article:

-- Our mission at LevelUp Ventures is enabling growth and we are aware we cannot service everyone at the same time; by sharing this, we’re living our mission for a broader audience.
+- Our mission at LevelUp Ventures is enabling growth and we are aware we cannot serve everyone at the same time.
+By sharing this, we’re living our mission for a broader audience.

 - We believe in open source